malston/control-plane-nsxt/README.md

 - run `./scripts/terraform-control-plane-apply.sh` - this will create the
   infrastructure required in NSX-T for a control-plane, mainly the T1 router.
 - Update `opsman.yml` and `director.yml` in the control-plane vars directory.
-- Run `./scripts/download-opsman.yml`
+- Run `./scripts/download-opsman.sh`
-- Run `./scripts/deploy-opsman.yml`
+- Run `./scripts/deploy-opsman.sh`
-- Verify that the opsmanager is online and accessible.
+- Verify that Ops Manager is online and accessible.
 - Run `./scripts/download-control-plane.sh` to download releases control plane from pivnet
 - Finally run `./scripts/deploy-control-plane.sh` to deploy the control plane.